reactphp/filesystem/README.md

 Adapters
 ------------

-* ChildProcessAdapter - Adapter using child processes to perform IO actions
+* ChildProcessAdapter - Adapter using child processes to perform IO actions (default adapter if no extensions are installed)
 * EioAdapter - Adapter using `ext-eio`
 * PthreadsAdapter - Adapter using `ext-pthreads`